erroronline1/caro/readme.md

 > O.Auth_2 The backend system MUST support an appropriate authentication for linking the application.

-* This is not reasonable for the application used within a network environment not accessible from the web.
+* The backend is a REST-API thet manages contents based on api endpoints and submitted payload.
+Generally speaking this application is a monolith that is supposed to run within a closed network.

 > O.Auth_3 The backend system SHOULD implement authentication mechanisms and authorization functions separately.
 If different roles are required for the application, authorization MUST be implemented separately for each data access.